The Agentive Claim Becomes the Audit Boundary

 The word agent now covers too much.
 A script that calls an API, a browser assistant that follows a checklist, a coding tool with a shell, a robot policy, and a speculative self-improving system can all be sold under the same label.
 That flattening is useful for marketing and bad for governance.

 Eric Xing, Mingkai Deng, and Jinyu Hou's arXiv paper Critique of Agent Model gives the ambiguity a sharper vocabulary.
-The useful move is not to declare today's systems conscious, sovereign, or generally intelligent.
+The useful move is not to declare today's systems conscious, sovereign, generally intelligent, or morally independent.
 The useful move is to treat every claim of agency as a design claim that should identify where goals, identity, decisions, self-regulation, learning, and oversight actually reside.

 The Paper Frame

-The paper is arXiv:2606.23991 [cs.AI], submitted June 22, 2026. arXiv lists the title as Critique of Agent Model, with subjects in Artificial Intelligence, Machine Learning, Multiagent Systems, and Robotics.
+As of the July 10, 2026 source check, the arXiv record lists the paper as arXiv:2606.23991 [cs.AI], submitted June 22, 2026, with version 1 as the current version. arXiv lists the title as Critique of Agent Model, with subjects in Artificial Intelligence, Machine Learning, Multiagent Systems, and Robotics.
 The authors are Eric Xing, Mingkai Deng, and Jinyu Hou.

 The paper surveys the current agent landscape and argues that many systems marketed as agents remain scaffolded workflows.
 It draws a distinction between agentic systems, whose competence comes from externally engineered tools and procedures, and agentive systems, whose capabilities are internally organized within the system.
 That is a conceptual paper and architecture proposal, not a field audit proving that such systems already exist at scale.